-Now, patients have easy access to 1.3 trillion gigabytes of data on the web, and an increasing number of them come to their physicians with preliminary hypotheses about their condition based on personal research, which can lead to poor health outcomes and red herrings in their consultations.
-Increasingly, we’ve started diagnosing ourselves with diseases that are incredibly rare, which can take a serious toll on our stress levels and well-being before, and even well after, we consult our doctors.
+Now, patients have easy access to 1,200 petabytes of data on the web, and an increasing number of them come to their physicians with preliminary hypotheses about their condition based on personal research.
+This cyberchondria can lead to poor health outcomes and red herrings during consultations.
+It’s easy to find symptoms that sound like diseases that are incredibly rare, and the anxiety that creates can take a serious toll on your stress levels and well-being before, and even well after, you consult your doctor.

 The definition of a rare disease differs from country to country.
-For example, a disease is considered rare in America if it affects fewer than 200,000 people at any given time whereas a disease is considered rare in Europe if it is occurs in fewer than one out of 2000 cases.
-The official Rare Disease Day website explains the impact of these disparities: “One rare disease may affect only a handful of patients in the EU (European Union), and another touch as many as 245,000.
-In the EU, as many as 30 million people alone may be affected by one of over 6000 rare diseases existing.”
+For example, a disease is considered rare in America if it affects fewer than 200,000 people at any given time whereas a disease is considered rare in Europe if it occurs in fewer than one out of 2,000 cases.
+According to Rare Disease Day, rare diseases currently affect 3.5% – 5.9% of people worldwide.

-Oftentimes cyberchondriacs, as they are called, take to the internet to understand the reason behind an unusual but not deadly symptom and, reading the most serious affliction in the list of possible diagnoses, jump to unnecessarily grave conclusions.
+Oftentimes cyberchondriacs, take to the internet to understand the reason behind an unusual, but not deadly symptom.
+After reading the most serious affliction in the list of possible diagnoses, it’s easy to jump to unnecessarily grave conclusions.
 One way to fight that instinct?
 Remind yourself that these diseases are rare, and question the belief that’s stressing you out.

 Take Amyotrophic Lateral Sclerosis (or ALS), for example.
 It rose to fame because of the Ice Bucket Challenge, but the disease affects only two out of every 100,000 people.

-While awareness and activism are certainly warranted for those suffering from the debilitating illness.
+Awareness and activism are warranted for those suffering from the debilitating illness.
 Before you self-diagnose with ALS, or another similar condition, consider what is more likely to happen:

-Apart from making you much more nervous than you need to be over common conditions, misdiagnosing your symptoms can be dangerous and costly.
-An article in Women’s Health Magazine tells of a woman, who after diagnosing herself with chronic fatigue syndrome, self-prescribed supplements, only to find out several hundred dollars later that she was anemic.
+Cyberchondria can make you much more nervous than you need to be over common conditions.
+Misdiagnosing your symptoms can be dangerous and costly.
+An article in Women’s Health magazine tells of a woman, who after diagnosing herself with chronic fatigue syndrome, self-prescribed supplements, only to find out several hundred dollars later that she was anemic.
 Anemia is easily treatable and an incredibly common disease.
 If you feel yourself starting to spiral, remember her story, and consider a trip to the doctor to save yourself extra hassle and cost.
 This is very true for thyroid diseases as well as they have very non-specific symptoms.